Nuitka/Nuitka/README.rst

 future.
 Right now, you will have to deal with huge compilation times for these.

-For now, a major weapon in fighting dependency creap should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
+For now, a major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
 Use it e.g. like this ``--enable-plugin=anti-bloat